Anomaly in the differential cross sections at 13 TeV: Some problems in the description of the differential cross section in a wide region of momentum transfer

-There are many different semi-phenomenological models which give a qualitatively description of the behavior of the differential cross sections of the elastic proton-proton scattering at $\sqrt{s} = 13$ TeV (for example \cite{Kohara,Gotsman,Koh-Bl18}.
+There are many different semi-phenomenological models which give a qualitative description of the behavior of the differential cross sections of the elastic proton-proton scattering at $\sqrt{s} = 13$ TeV (for example \cite{Kohara,Gotsman,Koh-Bl18}).
 Some examples can be found in the review \cite{Pakanoni}; hence, we do not give a deep analysis of those models.
-One of the common properties of practically all models is that they take into account statistic and systematic errors in a quadrature forms and in most part give only a qualitative description of the behavior of the differential cross section in a wide momentum transfer region.
+One of the common properties of practically all models is that they take into account statistical and systematic errors in quadrature form and, in most part, give only a qualitative description of the behavior of the differential cross section in a wide momentum transfer region.

 However, there are two essentially different ways of including statistical and systematic uncertainties in the fitting procedure, especially if we want to obtain a quantitative description of experimental data.
 The first one, mostly used in connection with the differential cross sections (for example \cite{BSW,Bourrely-14,Gotsman,Kohara}), takes into account statistical and systematic errors in quadrature form: $\sigma_{i(tot)}^2 = \sigma_{i(stat)}^2+ \sigma_{i(syst)}^2$.
 In this case, $\chi^2$ can be simply written as